voxel51/fiftyone/docs/source/user_guide/dataset_zoo.rst

     }

-In the above, ``custom`` specifies the source of the dataset, which can be an arbitrary string and simply controls the column of the ``fiftyone zoo list`` listing in which the dataset is annotated; ``quickstart-copy`` is the name of the new dataset; and ``fiftyone.zoo.base.QuickstartDataset`` is the fully-qualified class name of the
+In the above, ``custom`` specifies the source of the dataset, which can be an arbitrary string and simply controls the column of the ``fiftyone zoo datasets list`` listing in which the dataset is annotated;
-:class:`ZooDataset class <fiftyone.zoo.datasets.ZooDataset>` for the dataset,
+``quickstart-copy`` is the name of the new dataset; and ``fiftyone.zoo.base.QuickstartDataset`` is the fully-qualified class name of the :class:`ZooDataset class <fiftyone.zoo.datasets.ZooDataset>` for the dataset, which specifies how to download and load the dataset into FiftyOne.
-which specifies how to download and load the dataset into FiftyOne.
 This class can be defined anywhere that is importable at runtime in your environment.

 Finally, expose your new dataset(s) to FiftyOne by adding your manifest to the ``dataset_zoo_manifest_paths`` parameter of your